herms97/photoBooth/CONTRIBUTE.md

 Blocker: Harmful or unacceptable behavior.
 Have to fix

 ## Review process
-The reviewer consist of the developers of PhotoBooth and they will look at the Pull Request regularly.
-After a reviewer have looked issue it, the response will be expected to be given as fast as possible.
+The reviewer consist of the developers of PhotoBooth and we will look at the Pull Request regularly.
+After a reviewer have looked issue, the response will be expected to be given as fast as possible.
 If there have been no response within a week or two, please contact us at mail:
 * Roberz17@student.uia.no
 * hermaf17@student.uia.no